chocolateboy/get-wild/README.md

 - clean - remove the target directory and its contents
 - doctoc - generate the README's TOC (table of contents)
 - rebuild - clean the target directory and recompile the library
+- repl - launch a node REPL with the library loaded
 - test - recompile the library and run the test suite
 - test:run - run the test suite
 - typecheck - sanity check the library's type definitions